The Small, Rural School Achievement Program

 REAP Flexibility school districts may apply those combined/pooled funds to allowable activities under:

-- Title IV, A Safe and Drug-Free Schools
+- Title IV, A – Student Support and Academic Achievement

 Private School Equitable Participation

-Private schools are eligible to participate in professional development activities under Title II, A and professional development.
-Note: Funds should never be paid directly to private schools.
+Private schools are eligible to participate in activities under Title II, A and Title IV, A. Note: Funds should never be paid directly to private schools.

 Discontinued Funding: Title II, D, Title IV, A, and Title V, A